atcs-wang/inventory-webapp-02-app-server-basics/README.md

 > npm -v
 ```

+Create a folder for a new project, and open it in VSCode (or whatever editor you are using).

+> Although you could start with your existing project containing your prototypes, it's better to start clean and then transfer relevant files.

-Navigate to your project's root directory, and run the `npm init` command to create a  `package.json` file for your application.
+Open a terminal (which should be navigated to your project's root directory by default) and run the `npm init` command to create a  `package.json` file for your application.

 ```
 > npm init
 ```